ivanearisty/oss-taapp/src/mail_client_api/README.md

 # Mail Client API

 ## Overview
-`mail_client_api` defines the `Client` protocol that every mail client must implement.
-The package contains the protocol, a factory hook, and no concrete logic.
+`mail_client_api` defines the `Client` abstract base class that every mail client must implement.
+The package contains the abstraction, a factory hook, and no concrete logic.

 ## Purpose
 - Document the operations available to consumers.